jaiswal-arp/multi_model_retrieval_model/README.md

   - -----

 ## Objective
-This application aims to work on the following use cases by building a multi modal retrieval model
+This application aims to work on the following use cases by building a multi-modal retrieval model
 1. Given an image, will find other images and text tags of similar images <br>
-2. Given a text string, find images which match the description of the text string <br>
+2. Given a text string, find images that match the description of the text string <br>

 ## Project Structure